software-mansion/react-native-screens/native-stack/README.md

 Defaults to `false`.

-#### `stackOrientationMask`
+#### `screenOrientation`

-Sets the current screen's orientation mask and forces rotation if current orientation is not included in the mask.
+Sets the current screen's available orientations and forces rotation if current orientation is not included.
 Possible values:

 - `default` - it resolves to [UIInterfaceOrientationMaskAllButUpsideDown](https://developer.apple.com/documentation/uikit/uiinterfaceorientationmask/uiinterfaceorientationmaskallbutupsidedown?language=objc)
 - `all`